greenboxal/doggohub/doc/customization/libravatar.md

-# Use Libravatar service with GitLab
+# Use Libravatar service with DoggoHub

-GitLab by default supports [Gravatar](https://gravatar.com) avatar service.
+DoggoHub by default supports [Gravatar](https://gravatar.com) avatar service.
 Libravatar is a service which delivers your avatar (profile picture) to other websites and their API is [heavily based on gravatar](https://wiki.libravatar.org/api/).